Wes Craven's New Nightmare: Critical response

 Entertainment Weekly's Owen Gleiberman gave New Nightmare a negative review, stating: "After a good, gory opening, in which Freddy's glove—newly designed with sinews and muscles—slashes the throat of the special-effects guy who's been working on it, the movie succumbs to a kind of sterile inertia.
 Wes Craven's New Nightmare isn't about Freddy haunting a film set, which actually might have been fun.
 It's about Heather Langenkamp, star of the original Nightmare on Elm Street, being menaced for two long, slow hours by earthquakes, cracks in the wall, and other weary portents of doom."
 Gleiberman described the film as "just an empty hall of mirrors" that "lacks the trancelike dread of the original" and the "ingeniously demented special effects" of Dream Warriors.
 In a retrospective review, Vinnie Mancuso from Collider singled out the film as "Craven's meta-horror masterpiece".
+Kevin Sommerfield from the horror website Slasher Studios gave it four out of four stars and said, "New Nightmare is that rare horror film in which everything works.
+The performances are pitch perfect, led by a tour-de-force performance by the amazing Langenkamp.
+The script has many twists and turns and the movie is quite possibly the best looking of the entire series."

 New Nightmare is Robert Englund's favorite Nightmare movie:"I think it stands the test of time, a fun reunion with original cast members like Heather and John Saxon.
 Wes's script is clever and original, the self-referencial horror story."
 Heather Langenkamp is also very supportive of the movie, saying:"I was just really shocked that I was in the movie so much, I had totally forgotten I was the star of that movie.
 It was interesting because all my scenes are kind of alone, and I was acting against this tension and this idea of Freddy that we all had at that time.
 We all knew what I was afraid of and that Freddy might be back, but you never really saw Freddy that much, and I was really amazed that the movie was about Wes [Craven] creating this relationship with that idea that Freddy is here, and the audience has it too.
 It's a really interesting concept, and it's one of the only horror movies where the monster's really in the background, at least until the end.
 But it's all about our mentality about fear."